edwardkerry/tictactoe/README.md

 I want to be prevented from choosing a taken spot
 ```

 ```
 As a player,
-So I don't make an illegal move,
+So a game ends when all spaces are filled,
-I want to be prevented from choosing a non-existent spot
+I want a stalemate to be declared
 ```

 ```